 Information presented in this blog post is intended for informational and entertainment purposes only.
 The views expressed here are the personal opinions of the author only and should be interpreted as such.
 It is not intended to be a replacement or substitute for professional medical advice.

 What are Elastic Nipples

 The first thing any mom should know is that the areola (the skin on and around your nipple) is supposed to be stretched during breastfeeding.
-Elasticity is normal!
+Nipple elasticity is normal!

-Elasticity only becomes a problem in the following two situations:
+Elasticity of the nipple only becomes a problem in the following two situations: